-What is it—and as an insulation contractor, why should you care about it?
+What is it—and why should you care about it?

 If you don’t care about durability, it could cost you your reputation, your wallet and ultimately your business.
 The challenge is that today’s durability problems are only going to get worse because every building code is focused predominantly on energy efficiency.
 Sadly most building codes don’t tend to focus on the impacts of code changes, but more so on reacting after the fact.
 And it is hard to justify change when “cheap and easy” are the norm.
 Well, what we do know is that by saving (energy) we are going to see things starting to cost a lot more (to fix them).

 For the most part, in the case of buildings, when we talk about durability we are talking about moisture durability.
 Durability is a function of potential, and moisture is a huge part of this equation…